jonasatgit/updatereporting/README.md

 # Changes
 (The version number can be found in the lower left corner of the dashboard.
 No version number means v1.0)

+## 2024-05-06 v4.2:
+1. Fixed issue with Windows 11 and Server 2025 cumulative updates not being detected correctly and therefore counted as compliant

 ## 2024-05-06 v4.1:
 1. Changed update compliance definition and removed the dependency on "LastInstallTime"